Healthy Eating in Suffolk

 NHS Choices offer further information and tips on eating smart and losing weight.

-Diabetes - A Guide for the African & Caribbean Community
+A Guide for the African & Caribbean Community on diabetes

-Members of black, Asian and other minority ethnic groups are at an increased risk of chronic health conditions at a lower BMI than the white population.
+Members of black, asian and other minority ethnic groups are at an increased risk of chronic health conditions at a lower BMI than the white population.
 Diabetes is an example of this.
-More information from NICE can be found here.
+More information from the National Institute for Health and Care Excellence (NICE) recommendations on awareness raising.
 Support is available via Diabetes UK.

 Locally, Ipswich Hospital Trust and the Caribbean and African Community Health Support Forum (CACHSF) have produced a short video guide on diabetes.
-Contact the Forum by email info@cachsf or via Twitter @CACHSF_
+If you would like to contact the Forum, you can do this by email CACHSF Twitter @CACHSF_